JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Agent_Behaviours.md

 ## 3. About Agent Behaviours

 Agent Behaviours are a utility-function based AI system for creating AI to your non-playable characters.
 The system uses **sensors** to get data about the game world, **behaviours** and **considerations** to choose the correct behaviour, and **actions** to realize the selected behaviour.
+The considerations use **curves** to weight the sensor input, allowing you to tune the importance of various inputs to your liking.

+The use of utility functions for the behaviours means that the AI entity can react to world state by weighting its options against one another.
+Where *behaviour trees* and *state trees* are more static when selecting which nodes to activate, the utility based agent behaviours can consider several options and even combine them to come to a conclusion on which behaviour is the most appropriate.

 ### 3.1 The structure of the Agent Behaviours